robingoth/FutureMarkets/docker/blockchain-explorer/explorer_1/README.md

+# Usage:
+Tool can be used even after all the transactions were processed by hyperledger.
+Transaction rate will be printed to the terminal.

 #Hyperledger Explorer
 This is the initial release of the Hyperledger explorer which provides a User Interface to explore and examine the current state of the Hyperledger blockchain in a convenient and easy to use manner.
 Similar to bitcoin explorers or crypto-currency explorers, information such as transaction information, network activity, recent blocks, visuals and search etc. are available that allows for information to be quickly found.